18F/beckley/README.md

 cf delete-route 18f.gov -n beckley-loader
 ```

-You may need to re-index if the recreating the Elastic Search instance (which
+You may need to re-index if recreating the Elastic Search instance (which has
-has become unresponsive in the past.)
+become unresponsive in the past.)

 ## Misc
 * The To-Do list is in this repo's Issues.
 Please contribute bug reports, feature requests, and code!